When removing an independent set is optimal for reducing the chromatic number: A corresponding lower bound construction

 \begin{proposition} For every integer $\chi \ge 4,$ there exists a graph $G$ with $\omega(G)=\chi(G)=\chi$ and $\Delta=\chi+\max\left\{1, \ceilfrac{ \chi}{\ceil{\sqrt \chi}} -2\right\}$ for which $\vs_\chi(G)<\ivs_\chi(G)$. \end{proposition}

-\begin{proof} We construct $G$ by first taking the disjoint union of a copy of $K_{\chi}$ and two copies of $K_{\chi-2}\wedge aK_1$, where $a=\ceil{\sqrt \chi}$ and $\wedge$ denotes the graph join.
-Then we partition the vertices of $K_{\chi}$ into $a$ non-empty subsets $V_1, V_2, \ldots, V_a$, each of them containing at most $\ceil{\frac{\chi}{a}}$ vertices.
-For each copy of the independent set $aK_1$, we connect each vertex with a different subset $V_i$ and all of them are connected with the corresponding copy of $K_{\chi-2}.$ The construction is illustrated in Figure~\ref{fig:constructionD-o(D)}.
+\begin{proof} We construct $G$ by first taking the disjoint union of a copy of $K_{\chi}$ and two copies of $K_{\chi-2}\vee aK_1$, where $a=\ceil{\sqrt \chi}$ and $\vee$ denotes the graph join (that is, the disjoint union of two graphs together with all edges between them).
+Denote the vertices of the two copies of $aK_1$ by $u_1,\ldots,u_a$ and $w_1,\ldots,w_a$.
+Then we partition the vertices of $K_{\chi}$ into $a$ non-empty subsets $V_1, V_2, \ldots, V_a$, each of them containing at most $\ceil{\frac{\chi}{a}}$ vertices, and for each $i$ add edges from $u_i$ to every vertex in $V_i$, and from $w_i$ to every vertex in $V_i$.
+The construction is illustrated in Figure~\ref{fig:constructionD-o(D)}.
 We now verify that this construction works for all values of $\chi,$ by checking all of the promised conditions.
 The $\omega(G)=\chi$ condition is a trivial one.

 \textbf{Condition $\chi(G)=\chi$}: Since $K_{\chi} \subset G,$ we have $\chi(G) \ge \chi.$ In the other direction, first colour the copy of $K_\chi$ with $\chi$ colours.
 Now pick two colours $c_1$ appearing in $V_1$ and $c_2$ in $V_2$.
 All vertices in the copies of $aK_1$ can be coloured with either $c_1$ or $c_2$ (sometimes both are possible).
 The copies of $K_{\chi-2}$ can now be coloured with the $\chi-2$ colours different from $c_1$ and $c_2.$